 - Dialectical Behavior Therapy (DBT)

 - Emotion-Focused Psychotherapy for individuals and couples (EFT)

 - Integrative Behavioral Couples Therapy (IBCT)

 More Internship Program Details

-The internship offers strong supervision and seminar programs, including five hours or more of combined individual and group supervision per week, and weekly multidisciplinary case consultation and disposition meetings.
+The internship offers strong supervision and seminar programs, including four hours or more of combined individual and group supervision per week, and weekly multidisciplinary case consultation and disposition meetings.
 Both units provide experience in formal ADHD/Learning Disability testing as well as individual and group psychotherapy.

 The training staff at both centers consists primarily of psychologists, but also includes social workers and consulting psychiatrists.
 Training occurs in a multidisciplinary setting that includes psychology practicum and social work students, MSW fellows, psychology postdoctoral fellows, and psychiatry residents.
 We host an atmosphere that welcomes individual and cultural differences, and we encourage members of ethnic and racial minority groups to apply.